FIFA and the Art of Team Building – World Cup 2014

 Lepore knew that to build a better American team, he would have to start coaching, and begin this training at the base level of entry.
 By increasing the developmental focus on young players, Major League Soccer was able to start bringing up these new recruits in a new tradition and style of play, forming and establishing behaviors that would allow them to perform and succeed at new levels.
 For Lepore, this meant creating a streamlined, nation wide agenda; one that was aligned with the countries goal of fielding a team capable of winning the World Cup.

 America won their first game of the Cup against Ghana two days ago, and they did so because of the emphasis that Klinsmann, Lepore, and others placed on team building and behavioral alignment.
 They were able to focus the American players on a wider objective goal, train and coach their skills to a higher level of performance, and incorporate them from a free-for-all style of play to a single cohesive unit.
-The American soccer team benefited greatly from applying these basic team building efforts – imagine what you could do with your reps and workplace teams if you applied the same techniques?
+The American soccer team benefited greatly from applying these basic team building efforts – imagine what you could do with your sales teams and other workplace teams if you applied the same techniques?